efimlosev/python-articles/variables/README.md

 So let us begin.

 ## Load data from a file
-One way to load data would be importing a dummy class where, variables.py  python file that has that dummy class and main.py the main program.
+One way to load data would be importing a dummy class where, variables.py  python file that has that dummy class and main.py is the main program.

 **variables.py**